steno1/quizzApp/README.md

 ⏱️ Add new features like a timer or high score tracking.

-📅 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 💟 Acknowledgements

 🌟 Inspired by simple quiz apps found across the web.